 Midweek Memoirs of Mr Bodell

-, Chelsea should be the happier with their haul after the first leg with away goals virtually winning ties these days.
+3. Of the two, Chelsea should be the happier with their haul after the first leg with away goals virtually winning ties these days.
 However, Liverpool have plenty of firepower in their armoury with the likes of Gerrard, Torres, Crouch and Kuyt, whereas Chelsea really rely on Lampard and Drogba, both have been out recently.
-Another factor is the crowd - with the amount of prawn sandwich brigade-rs in Stamford Bridge next week, Liverpool needn`t worry on that front.4.
-The Hornet`s run-in
+Another factor is the crowd - with the amount of prawn sandwich brigade-rs in Stamford Bridge next week, Liverpool needn`t worry on that front.

 Here`s to six points,